ExtremeFLOW/neko-top/documentation/pages/dev_guide/code-structure.md

 - \subpage simulation.
 Specifically for problems involving fluid mechanics, a simulation can allow for interfaces with `neko` to perform forward simulation and additional `neko-top` libraries to perform adjoint sensitivity analysis.
+- \subpage continuation.
+The continuation strategy for gradually changing different parameters in the run time using a continuation scheduler.